High Seas Treaty

 Greenpeace called it "the biggest conservation victory ever".
 The main achievement is the new possibility to create marine protected areas in international waters.
 By doing so the agreement now makes it possible to protect 30% of the oceans by 2030 (part of the 30 by 30 target).
 Though the agreement does not directly address climate change, it also serves as a step towards protecting the ecosystems that store carbon in sediments.

 The High Seas Treaty has 76 articles and two annexes.
 One of its main aims is "to act as stewards of the ocean in areas beyond national jurisdiction on behalf of present and future generations by protecting, caring for and ensuring responsible use of the marine environment, maintaining the integrity of ocean ecosystems and conserving the inherent value of biological diversity of areas beyond national jurisdiction".
 The Agreement recognizes traditional knowledge.
 It has articles regarding the "polluter-pays" principle, and different impacts of human activities including areas beyond the national jurisdiction of the countries making those activities.
 The agreement was adopted by the 193 United Nations Member States.

 Both states and regional economic integration organizations can become parties to the Agreement.
-Before entering into force, the treaty needed to be ratified by at least 60 UN member states.
 The former treaty, UNCLOS, was adopted in 1982 and entered into force in 1994.
 As of October 2024, UNCLOS has 170 parties.
 The European Union pledged financial support for the process of ratification and implementation of the treaty.